 2021 JEDI Scholars Program Wrap-Up

-The original aim of the ASU Justice, Equity, Diversity, and Inclusion (JEDI) Biocollections Summer Scholars Program was to foster human-nature connections and provide hands-on biocollections experience for undergraduates from groups historically excluded from STEM fields.
+The original aim of the ASU Justice, Equity, Diversity, and Inclusion (JEDI) Biocollections Scholars Program was to foster human-nature connections and provide hands-on biocollections experience for undergraduates from groups historically excluded from STEM fields.
 By these measures, the first year of the program was an immense success.

 The 2021 scholar cohort